• Fast delivery

 £ 14,95

 Self-test for the detection of rotavirus and/or adenovirus in stool.
-Rotavirus and adenovirus are the most common causes of gastroenteritis and severe diarrhea in children aged 1-6 years.
-The test is easy to perform with instructions in Swedish.
+Rotavirus and adenovirus are the most common causes of stomach illness and severe diarrheal disease in young children between the ages of 1-6 years.
+The test is easy to perform with the included instructions.

 Read more